 But it would be nonsense to consider trying to make other people become anarchists and suggest that they enter our groups during the struggle.
-Not only would it be nonsense, it would be a horrible ideological forcing of things that would upturn the whole meaning of affinity groups ronment, but it will be a jungle of prohibitions and rules, of nightmare in the form of deep personal decisions about participating in the common good.
-Deprived of a language of common reference, the ghettoised will no longer be able to read between the lines of the messages of power, and will end up having no other outlet than spontaneous riot, irrational and destructive, an end in itself.
+Not only would it be nonsense, it would be a horrible ideological forcing of things that would upturn the whole meaning of affinity groups and the eventual informal organisation that might ensue in order to face the specific repressive attack.